Sophie Ellis-Bextor – Wanderlust

 Wanderlust is, debatably, an entire tangent from her other work, but surely an album worth owning.

-Wanderlust was released on 20th January 2014, for further information or to order the album visit here.
+Wanderlust is released on 20th January 2014.
+For further information or to order the album visit Sophie Ellis-Bextor’s website here.

 Watch the video for Young Blood here: